wmiz/int-quoter-pub/scope.md

     - Regions to divert (allow list / block list).
     - Where to replace the button (PDP, cart, mini-cart).
     - Popup fields and validation rules.
-    - Email templates and recipients for merchant notifications.
     - Optional auto-tagging for Draft Orders and customers.
 - **Storefront integration**
   - Theme App Extension injecting: